-- At the time when anything is seized under this section there shall be left at the place where it was seized a notice in the prescribed form containing the prescribed particulars as to the person by whom or on whose authority the seizure is made and the grounds on which it is made. - (4) In this section, "premises" includes land, buildings, fixed or movable structures, vehicles, vessels, and aircraft.
+- (3) At the time when anything is seized under this section there shall be left at the place where it was seized a notice in the prescribed form containing the prescribed particulars as to the person by whom or on whose authority the seizure is made and the grounds on which it is made. - (4) In this section, "premises" includes land, buildings, fixed or movable structures, vehicles, vessels, and aircraft. - 121.-(1) A person commits an offence who without sufficient consent, a recording which is, and which he knows or has reason to believe is, an illicit recording.